Zemanta/mrgob/README.md

     job.Count("myCounter", 1)

+### Job Config

+job.Config retrieves and decodes the job config passed from the runner.

+    func Config(target interface{}) error

 ### Testing jobs

 For testing mappers and reducers use tester.Test\*Job functions which simulate mapreduce by streming input into mapper, sorting mapper's output, streaming it to the reducer and writing reducer's output to the defined output writer.